jackevee/memes/QUIZ.md

 There are other variations such as graph and oneline, and also diff which shows differences between commits.
 3. Explain how git enables sharing code.
+Git allows each user to work on their own branch and merge code at a later time.
+It also allows you to upload your work and share between users.